The Best Metal-Cutting Saws Can Slice Through Brass, Aluminum, Copper, and More

 What to Consider When Choosing the Best Metal-Cutting Saw

 Finding the best saw for cutting metal isn’t as straightforward as it might seem.
 Different sizes, power options, and cutting capacities are available.
-Also consider how it will be used: Will the tool be in a workshop, or should it be portable?
-First, consider the differences in the three main types of metal-cutting saws.
+Also, it’s important to consider how it will be used: Will the tool be stationary in a workshop, or do you need a portable saw?
 To get the right combination of both performance and value, take the following considerations into account.

 Blade Type and Size